-Vasan's CSIRO team performs research, development and preclinical evaluation of medical countermeasures for dangerous pathogens affecting humans and animals (zoonoses), especially those requiring high containment at biosafety level 3 or 4.
+At the CSIRO, Vasan led on research, development and preclinical evaluation of medical countermeasures for dangerous pathogens affecting humans and animals (zoonoses), especially those requiring high containment at biosafety level 3 or 4.
 Previously, he was PHE's business development lead for innovation, consultancy and global health including response to Ebola and Zika (for which his team got the RCUK Impact Award 2015 for contribution to society, and the British Expertise International Award 2018 for healthcare).
-He represents Australia (and previously the UK) in task groups of the Australia-Canada-UK-US Medical Counter Measures Consortium.
-He is a founding Steering Committee Member of the Canada-based BSL4Znet and co-chairs its International Response Working Group.
-He has represented PHE's overseas commercial engagement in the UK InterLab Forum and the India-UK Joint Working Group on Health.
+He represents Australia (and previously represented the UK) in task groups of the Australia-Canada-UK-US Medical Counter Measures Consortium.
+He is a founding Steering Committee Member of the Canada-based BSL4Znet and has represented PHE's overseas commercial engagement in the UK InterLab Forum and the India-UK Joint Working Group on Health.
 He also has health services commissioning and delivery experience as Customer Delivery Director for the NHS South, Central and West CSU.

-Before joining government service, Vasan worked for Oxford University's spin-out company Oxitec as Head of Public Health, and was responsible for the progress of transgenic mosquito technologies from laboratory to field to combat Chikungunya, Yellow Fever and Zika, and continues this research at the CSIRO.
+Before joining government service, Vasan worked for Oxford University's spin-out company Oxitec as Head of Public Health, and was responsible for the progress of transgenic mosquito technologies from laboratory to field to combat Chikungunya, Yellow Fever and Zika.
 Vasan obtained his doctorate from Trinity College, Oxford, and has been elected a fellow by several prestigious professional societies.